h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 ### 5.1 Build storm and import into IntelliJ
 To build storm navigate to the cloned repo and install via Maven:

-`$ cd storm && mvn clean install -DskipTests=true`
+`cd storm && mvn clean install -DskipTests=true`

 Once storm is built, open up your favorite IDE to start building the h2o streaming topology.
 In this tutorial, we will be using [IntelliJ](https://www.jetbrains.com/idea/).

 To import the storm-starter project into your IntelliJ please follow these screenshots:

 Click on "Import Project" and find the storm repo.
-Select storm and click "OK"
+Select storm-starter and click "OK"
 ![](images/ij_1.png)

 Import the project from extrenal model using Maven, click "Next"